Bowhill House: History

 In 1767, Henry, the third Duke, started to plant forests in the grounds, and in 1800, the 4th Duke Charles started to revamp what was an occasional summer house and turned it into a villa with gallery hall.
 The Buccleagh art collection was created as Charles and Elizabeth brought together the three family heritages of Montagu, Douglas and Scott.

 Walter, 5th Duke, made many changes and, in 1831, moved the entrance from south to north.
 The building was finally completed in 1876 when it was 437 ft long.

-Bowhill House is one of the homes of the huge private art collection.
+Bowhill House is home to part of one of the world's greatest private art collections.
 In the dining room are works by Canaletto, Gainsborough, and Reynolds.
 The collection has been gathered over 600 years and it includes 1,000 miniatures and 500 paintings as well as objets d'art.
 The Buccleuch collection of miniatures is said to be second only to the Royal Collection.
 The whole collection is exhibited at three locations: Bowhill, Drumlanrig Castle and Boughton House.

 The gardens and the house are open to the public.
 The facilities include walks and an adventure playground.